-Here is a list of the bread baking equipment you need to get started making bread.
+Are you trying to figure out what bread baking equipment you need to get started making bread?
+We’ve compiled a list of some helpful items.
 You probably already have a lot of the basic tools on hand.
 When you need a new tool or some baking supplies, just visit the baking store.

 Visit the Bread Experience Store

-Enter the Baking Store to view a selection of proofing baskets, dough whisks, grain mills, bamboo bread bags, baker’s couche, stoneware bread bakers, baking stones & more.
+Visit the Bread Experience Baking Store to view a selection of proofing baskets, dough whisks, grain mills, bamboo bread bags, baker’s couche, stoneware bread bakers, baking stones & more.

 Bread baking equipment for that special loaf